Poppy (1982 musical): Plot

 En route for China aboard one of Upward's opium clippers, Dick persuades Jack and Sally to sample their wares, and they savour a pipe dream of paradise.

 The Emperor of China tells Victoria to stop the cultivation of poppies, but she replies that the "Bounty of the Earth" is to be shared by every nation.
 She leaves him alone to lament his son's addiction to the drug.
 He sends Commissioner Lin to Canton to stamp out the trade.
 Here, Lin meets Viceroy Teng and his daughter Yoyo who is confused by Europeans ("They All Look the Same To Us").

 Obadiah refuses to be intimidated by Lin's threats and sends Dick up the coast to seek fresh markets.
 Victoria joins his crew as an interpreter and Christian missionary and is questioned on her religious scruples.
-She explains there is a blessed trinity of Civilisation, Commerce and Christianity that that justifies trade ("Blessed Trinity").
+She explains there is a blessed trinity of Civilisation, Commerce and Christianity that justifies trade ("Blessed Trinity").

 Before they leave, Dodo guesses that Sally loves Dick and tells her he is not only her guardian but also her half-brother.

 The Chinese lay siege to the European compound, and the animals have to be slaughtered for food.
 Jack sings Randy a last lullaby before killing him ("Rock-A-Bye Randy").

 In the war that follows, the Chinese are defeated and surrender Hong Kong Island.
 Dodo and Upward sing of how the British and French soldiers sacked the Imperial Summer Palace in Peking ("Rat-a-Tat-Tat").